decidim/decidim/decidim-verifications/README.md

 VERIFICATIONS_DOCUMENT_TYPES="dni,nie,passport"
 ```

 You need to also add the following keys in your i18n files (i.e. `config/locales/en.yml`).
-By default in the verifications, `indentification_number` is currently being used as a universal example.
+By default in the verifications, `identification_number` is currently being used as a universal example.
 Below are examples of adding `dni`, `nie` and `passport` locally used in Spain.

 ```yaml
 en: